aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/picture/_index.md

 ```

-Gets or sets the weight of the border line of a picture in units of pt.
+the weight of the border line of a picture in units of pt.

 ```
 //Instantiating a Workbook object